Slayga/Snake/README.md

 # Snake
 A python project.
-That aims to make snake using tkinter in an object oriented programming
+That aims to make snake using tkinter and object oriented programming.
+This is made just for fun but also for learning.

 ## Running / executing
 For just running the program execute the [main.py](src/snake/main.py) in Snake_src.